 The Twister Economy Seat - Spine Moulding Comfort

-This month FactoryDesign, a London based airline design company has released a new eceonomy seat design.
+This month FactoryDesign, a London based airline design company has released a new economy seat design.
 Yes another one.
 This one, it is claimed on the website, is based around the movements of the human spine.

 Claimed as a groundbreaking improvement in passenger comfort for those of us destined to spend much of our flying time in the economy section, the seats are designed around a central spine with ‘ribs’ and as the passenger shifts their eight the seat twists and turn to compensate and provide a more comfortable seating posture.